 I notice there are some veterinary practices that only see cats as patients.
-What are the advantages for me to take my cat to one of these practices?
+What are the advantages of taking my cat to one of these practices?

-A veterinarian and veterinary healthcare team that only take care of cats will generally have greater experience with cat-specific medical issues.
-Because they only take care of cats, their patient handling will reflect a feline focus.
+Veterinarians and veterinary healthcare teams that only care for cats will generally have greater experience with cat-specific medical issues.
+Because they only care for cats, their patient handling will reflect a feline focus.
 Cat-only practices tend to utilize minimal restraint techniques - another stress reducer.
-You will also tend to find lots of cat-specific retail products in a cat only practice.
+You will also tend to find lots of cat-specific retail products in cat only practices.

 Are there any special designations I should look for when trying to find a cat only practice?

-The American Board of Veterinary Practitioners (www.abvp.com ) is a veterinary specialty board organization that credentials practicing veterinarians as specialists in 11 areas including Canine and Feline Practice, and Feline Practice.
-These veterinarians have made a choice to undergo a long and difficult process of additional studies and examination to become board certified specialists recognized by the American Veterinary Medical Association.
+The American Board of Veterinary Practitioners (ABVP) is a veterinary specialty organization that certifies practicing veterinarians as specialists in 11 areas including Canine and Feline Practice, and Feline Practice.
+These species-specialized veterinarians have made a choice to undergo a long and difficult process of additional studies and examination to become board-certified specialists recognized by the American Veterinary Medical Association.
 Becoming an ABVP Diplomate demonstrates knowledge and expertise above and beyond what is required to practice veterinary medicine, and reflects a commitment to excellence in specialized care of cats (Feline Practice), or cats and dogs (Canine and Feline Practice).
-There are only about 900 ABVP specialists in the United States and other countries.
+There are only about 900 ABVP specialists in the United States and other countries

-Cats need to see their veterinarians twice per year for preventive care.
+Cats need to see their veterinarians for preventive care.
+It is recommended that cats be seen by their veterinarian twice per.
 Cats age faster than humans do, so their health status can change within a relatively short period of time.
-We know that early detection leads to early cure/resolution of most diseases, and the only path to early detection is regular veterinary evaluation.
-Let’s make regular veterinary assessment as easy as possible for our kitty friends by seeking out a cat only veterinary practice.
+Early detection leads to early cure/resolution of most diseases, and the only path to early detection is regular veterinary evaluation.
+You can make regular veterinary assessment as easy as possible for your cat by seeking out a cat only veterinary practice.